Last updated: March 03, 2026

 You can automate creation and measure results in one flow.

-If your prices, inventory, or specs change often, you need a pipeline, not a redesign every time.
+If your prices, inventory, or product details change often, updating catalogs manually can take a lot of time.

 Verdict